nntthuy-axonivy/docuware-connector/docuware-connector-product/README.md

 ## Setup

 Before any interactions between the Axon Ivy Engine and DocuWare services can be run, they have to be introducted to each other.
-All configurations are done in global variables.
-Whether cloud or on-premise, you must define the `host` which is the hostname of your DocuWare installation.

-The connector supports different grant-types.
-Depending on the grant-type, other credentials are used.
+This connector offers _multi-instance_ support, i.e. it allows to work with multiple DocuWare instances in parallel.
+Instance configurations are stored in global variables in named _blocks_ of configuration variables below the `docuwareConnector` section.
+The configuration named `defaultConfig` is predefined in the connector so you only have to set specific values for your installation.
+Additionally, configurations can configure the `inherit` attribute to take over all non-empty values of the named configuration.

+Please see the provided `variables.yaml` file for the list and meaning of global variables.
+The most important will be shortly described here.

+### `configId`

+Any value that identifies this version of the configuration.
+If the value changes, the cached configuration will be re-read next time needed.
+It might be a good idea to put there a timestamp and the username doing the change.

+### `inherit`

+Any value which is **non-existent, empty or blank** in the current configuration will be looked up in the configuration mentioned in this variable.
+The lookup will be done recursively.

+### `grantType`

+This is the grant-type of your configuration.
+Possible values are `password`, `trusted`, `dwtoken`

-### Grant type `password`
+#### `password`

-This is the typical type used for cloud solutions.
-Ivy will use a technical user to connect to DocuWare and all calls will be done using this user.
-The history of a document will show this technical user independent of the real Ivy user.
-For this grant-type you need to set `username` and `password` of the DocuWare user.
+Grant type `password` uses a fixed `username` and `password` to connect to your DocuWare instance.
+This means, that all operations will be performed by this user.
+Also all history entries will be show this user.
+It is a simple setup for a _technical user_ to connect to a cloud or on-premise instance of DocuWare.

-### Grant type `trusted`
+#### `trusted`

-This can be used in on-premise solutions.
-It will use a trusted user to connect, but it will impersonate the current Ivy user name for calls.
-Therefore, the history of a document will show the real Ivy user.
-For this grant-type you need to set `trustedUserName`, `trustedUserPassword` and `username` (to be used for special users).

-Notes:

-* For this to work, the Ivy user must have the same name as the DocuWare user
-* For System user and unauthenticated users, the configured `username` will be used.

-### Grant type `dw_token`

-This can be used, if you got the user token by some other means.
-Note, that this use-case is probably not yet fully supported and should be seen as a demo.
-You can start the process **Request a LoginToken for DW-Token** to play around with this grant-type.
+Grant type `trusted` uses a `username` and `password` to connect as a trusted user to your DocuWare instance.Currently, DocuWare supports trusted users only for on-premise installations.
+The trusted user is not used directly, but impersonates another user.
+Which user to impersonate can be configured in the global variable `impersonateUser`.

+`impersonateUser` implements a special syntax to define which user to use for accesses by anonymous Ivy user, accesses by the system Ivy user and accesses by other Ivy users.

+- use a constant username for all situations
+- use constant user names for anonymous and system, but use the Ivy username for others
+- set the username to use in the user's session before any calls and use this name

+Please see the documentation in the `variables.yaml` file.

+#### `dwtoken`

+The token is generated by using an existing token of DocuWare.
+Note: This use-case is probably not fully supported.
+Which token to use is configured in `dwToken`.
+Currently, the existing token can only be loaded from the session.

 ### Other configuration variables

 Other configuration variables are documented directly in the variables supported by the connector.
 Please see there for a description and copy it to your project, if you are using it, so that it will be visible in the Engine cockpit for your application.

 ```
 @variables.yaml@
 ```

 If the connector misses features that you need, you can unpack it to your project and extend it there.
 In this case consider to propose/offer your change to the Axon Ivy market.